monarna/moot/README.md

 ## Design Philosophy

 ### "Equal Ownership"
+- This is system for the community, driven by it, owned by it.
+There is no Mark Zuckerberg, there is no server, no datacenter.
+It is hosted by its users.
 - Node runners are gods — hosting earns sway (reputation)
 - Browsers lurk — casual users have limited powers
-- Sway from hosting — more bandwidth/hours = more moderation power
+- Sway from hosting/posting — more bandwidth/hours, more valuable posts = more moderation power

-### Tree Analogy
-- Roots = Boards (like 4chan's /g/, /v/)
-- Branches = Sub-boards within roots
-- Leaves = Posts/threads
-- Hollows = Private user spaces
-- Sway = Tree sap (flows from hosting)

 ## License